 The charcoal filter is located above the LEL transmitter.
 It is held in place by a metal clip.
-The charcoal filter is placed after the H_2S sensor and before the CO sensor in the flow system.
+The charcoal filter is placed before the CO sensor in the flow system.
 It scrubs out interfering gases which may cause the CO sensor to respond, such as H_2S or certain hydrocarbons.
 Replace the charcoal filter when false high CO readings are noticed, especially in the presence of H_2S .